plankanban/planka/charts/planka/README.md

 ### Extra Volume Mounts

-The Helm chart supports mounting arbitrary ConfigMaps, Secrets, and Volumes to the Planka deployment using the `extraMounts` configuration.
+The Helm chart supports mounting arbitrary ConfigMaps, Secrets, and Volumes to the PLANKA deployment using the `extraMounts` configuration.
 This is especially useful for scenarios like:

 - Mounting custom CA certificates for OIDC with self-hosted identity providers
 - Adding custom configuration files